-An Info.plist file is an important part of a Mac OS X app bundle.
+An Info.plist file is an important part of a macOS app bundle.
 (See the Apple bundle overview for a discussion of the contents of Info.plist.)

 PyInstaller creates a minimal Info.plist.
 The version option can be used to set the application version using the CFBundleShortVersionString Core Foundation Key.